About

 It wasn’t until I started writing fiction again, for the first time since high school, that I discovered my true calling.
 Fiction was the perfect place to explore all the random things that fascinate me, and escape from my everyday life to become someone else for a while.
 It was… thrilling.
 And addictive.

-1This was very hard to explain when my daughter recently found the journal on the top of our bookshelf and opened it up to find a jumble of letters, drawings, and diaries crafted in handwriting unique to each character.
+1This was very hard to explain when my daughter found the journal on the top of our bookshelf and opened it up to find a jumble of letters, drawings, and diaries crafted in handwriting unique to each character.
 “Um, what’s going on here?” she asked.
 Good question, dear.
 Good question.

 2In short, I was extremely cool.